 Owning a Piece of the Market

-Because ETFs are based on established, passive market indices that slice-and-dice individual stocks into a myriad number of discrete groups, ETF investors entirely avoid the individual-company selection errors that consistently destroy returns for so many investors.
+Because ETFs are based on established, passive market indices that slice-and-dice individual stocks into a myriad number of discrete groups, (for example, you can buy the S&P 500 technology-sector stocks in a single ETF -XLK) ETF investors entirely avoid the individual-company selection errors that consistently destroy returns for so many investors.

 Instead, many investors today, after experiencing decades of mutual fund underperformance, have given up on investing to beat the market.
 Instead, many investors buy shares in an index-based ETF and thereby own a piece of the market itself.
 With this approach, you're not going to outperform the market – but you're also not going to underperform it either, and for most people, that's a big step in the right direction.